2008 National League Championship Series: Game 3

-The first game at Dodger Stadium in the series, Game 3 saw a dramatic benches-clearing incident in the third inning, after Dodgers starter Hiroki Kuroda threw a fastball over the head of the Phillies' Shane Victorino.
+The first game at Dodger Stadium in the series saw a dramatic benches-clearing incident in the third inning, after Los Angeles starter Hiroki Kuroda threw a fastball over the head of Shane Victorino.
 This came in apparent retaliation for Phillies starter Jamie Moyer hitting Dodgers catcher Russell Martin in the knee in the first inning and reliever Clay Condrey nearly hitting Martin again in the second, which came after Brett Myers nearly hit Martin and threw behind Manny Ramírez in Game 2.
-In a wild first inning, five Dodgers scored, mostly in part due to a three-run triple by Blake DeWitt, and Rafael Furcal homered in the second, his first home run since May 5, forcing Moyer to leave the game after just 1 1/3 innings.
-In the third inning confrontation, only words were exchanged and nobody was ejected, and Kuroda pitched a solid six innings to lead LA to a 7–2 victory over the Phillies, cutting their lead to 2–1.
+In a wild first inning, the Dodgers scored five runs on Ramírez and Casey Blake's RBI singles and a bases-clearing triple by Blake DeWitt.
+The Phillies responded in the second with an RBI single by Pedro Feliz, but the Dodgers got that run back in the bottom half on Rafael Furcal's solo home run, which was his first since May 5, increasing their lead to 6–1 and forcing Moyer to leave the game after just 1 1/3 innings.
+The Dodgers added a run in the fourth on Nomar Garciaparra's RBI single, but Pat Burrell delivered an RBI single of his own for the Phillies in the seventh, making the final score 7–2 in favor of Los Angeles and cutting Philadelphia's lead in the series to 2–1.
+In the third inning confrontation, only words were exchanged and nobody was ejected, but four players, including Kuroda and Victorino, along with three coaches, were later fined for their involvement in the incident.
 The attendance was 56,800, an all-time Dodger Stadium record.